 Do you love having a new and different experience each day?
 Does meeting and building relationships with children and staff across six classrooms sound interesting and exciting?
 Does the idea of taking on new projects or learning the beginning ins and outs of the administrative backbone of a site peek your interest?
 Is Learner or Adaptability one of your talents?
 If so, this position may be for you!
 We are looking for a dynamic and adaptable individual who is interested in working with all classrooms at the Uptown Center.
 This position will primarily support the 3-5 program, but at times can support in the 0-3 program.
 A floater teacher will work daily throughout different classrooms.
 This position is ideal for someone interested in working in a variety of classroom settings and supporting multiple teams.

 Position Objective: Substitute in place of absent teaching staff (Master Teacher or Assistant Teacher) Determine the needs and provide for the development of children, will act as a role model for Teaching Staff and work to create a safe environment for children.
 This staff member will implement and maintain all components regarding preschool children, based on HS, State Pre-K, Child Care and state and local requirements.

 Qualifications: Two years of experience (full-time) in a preschool classroom, preferably in a HS or governmentally funded child care program.
 Bi-lingual skills in a variety of languages are a plus.

-Education: Bachelor Degree in Early Childhood Education, Child Development, or related field (with a minimum of thirty semester or forty five quarter hours in courses related directly to child care and/or child development, from birth to age six), type 04 Certification required.
+Education: Bachelor’s Degree in early childhood education, Child Development, or related field (with a minimum of thirty semester or forty-five quarter hours in courses related directly to child care and/or child development, from birth to age six), type 04 Certification required.